MAGALA-RICHARD/apsimNGpy/README.rst

     # change directory
     os.chdir(wd)
     # Create the data
-    data = LoadExampleFiles(wd)
+    # you can specify any crop simulated by apsim
-    # Get maize model
+    # Get soybean model

-    maize = data.get_maize
-    # Alternatively, you can laod from the factory default modules
+    # Alternatively, you can load from the factory default modules
     soybean_model = load_default_simulations(crop = 'soybean') # don't worry it is not case senstive
-    #the load_default_simulation returns a prelloaded model ready to run the existing module
+    #the load_default_simulation returns a preloaded model ready to run the existing module
     # Initialize the simulation methods
+    # however we can initialize by specifying get object = False
+    # pass the soybean_model.path but for what
-    apsim = SoilModel(maize, copy=True)
+    apsim = SoilModel(soybean_model.path)

     # Run the file
-    apsim.run() # use run to print time taken to excute or run the model
+    apsim.run() # use run to print time taken to execute or run the model
     # print the results
     print(apsim.results) # prints all data frames in the storage domain subset usign report names
     # check the manager modules in the apsim simulation file
-    # first get the simualtion names
+    # first get the simulation names
     sim_name = apsim.simulation_names
     apsim.examine_management_info(simulations=sim_name)
     # show current simulation in apsim GUI
     # plot the data
-    res = apsim.results['MaizeR']
-    plot_data(res.Year, res.Yield, xlabel='Years', ylabel=" Maize Yield (kg/ha)")
+    res = apsim.results['MaizeR'] #specify your report name plot_data(res.Year, res.Yield, xlabel='Years', ylabel=" Maize Yield (kg/ha)")

 A graph should be able to appear like the ones below.
 Note that plot_data function just wraps matplotlib plot function